The DiscoverMe Project™

 Read Radish's Story

-Radish, formerly known as Rudy at the shelter, is a 2 year old 10 lb chi mix pup who’s had a tough past of failed families.
-He was adopted from a southern shelter last summer, returned to another shelter last fall, transferred to the Carlsbad shelter, adopted a few days before Xmas, then returned a few days after Xmas due to a bite.
-Radish is a sensitive little dog who just needs understanding people who will not pressure him into feeling like he has no other options.
-He needs people who will help him to feel safe and able to trust humans again, so thankfully we were able to place him into an awesome DMP foster home!
-Radish did so well during this temporary stay that his foster decided they could care for him until he found the perfect home.
-Now Radish is an official Wagging Dog and available for adoption!
+Radish, formerly known as Rudy at the shelter, is a small chi mix puppy who had a tough past of failed families.
+He was part of a really bad hoarding case and arrived at the shelter completely unsocialized and fearful, just a baby.
+He was adopted from one shelter in 2017, returned to a different shelter a couple months later, transferred to the Carlsbad shelter, adopted a few days before Xmas 2017, then returned a few days later due to a bite.
+Radish is a sensitive little guy who just needed patient, understanding people who wouldn’t pressure him so much.
+He was hoping for people who would help him to feel safe and able to trust humans again, and thankfully we were able to take him into the DiscoverMe Project™!
+Radish did so well during this temporary stay that his foster decided to care for him until he found the perfect home.
+And find the perfect home he did – the Best!
+Radish now has a dog and a cat sibling and super savvy parents who are committed to his success!

 Thank you, Mary, for fostering!